AI & Privacy

 Vision-Language Models

-These models combine text and image understanding.
+These models combine text and image understanding for multimodal applications.

 LLaVA (7B to 34B Parameters)